 Honda launched the CBR500R sport bike in 2013.
 At the same time, Honda also launched the CB500F naked version, and the adventure-style CB500X.

 With a novice-friendly 35 kW / 47 horsepower engine, the Honda CBR500R has always had enough power to keep most riders interested without being too scary for newer riders.
-Add to this the Honda build quality and reliability — plus the shiny paint in-person — and the CBR500R has been a hit.
+Add to this the Honda build quality and reliability — plus the shiny paint in-person — and it’s easy to like the CBR500R.